MahiBoroji/Intro_Robotics/HWs/HW1/Readme.md

 # MEC 529: Introduction to Robotics - Homework 1

 ## Overview
-This repository contains the MATLAB code for Homework 1 of the MEC 529: Introduction to Robotics course, Spring 2023.
+This repository contains the MATLAB function/codes for Homework 1 of the MEC 529: Introduction to Robotics course, Spring 2023.
 The assignment focuses on the forward kinematics, inverse kinematics, and Jacobian computation of a 2R planar robot.
-The workspace of the robot is also analyzed and visualized.

 ## Repository Structure
 - **`FK_2R.m`**: MATLAB function for computing the forward kinematics of the 2R planar robot.